Devik55/Hackemos/README.md

 6. Easy-to-use menu
 + Open Sourced

-You can do all of these with ease on all lessons as well.
+You can do all of these with ease on all lessons (including custom activities) as well.

 ---